 Combine all of these ingredients in a Crockpot and cook on low all day.
 Serve over noodles.

-“I notice you don’t combine celery and bell peppers in your stewed tomatoes recipe.
+“I noticed you don’t combine celery and bell peppers in your stewed tomatoes recipe.
 Wondered what the reason is.
-I would like to have both so just wondering if I can.
-Thanks, Sharon ~ love your stuff!”
+I would like to have both, and I’m just wondering if I can.
+Thanks, Sharon.
+I love your stuff, Sue.”

 If you look at the recipe, in the ingredients list, I have celery or peppers.
 You want to use whatever combination of the two veggies, but use the same quantity.
-So you will have 1 3/4 cups of veggies total, onion, celery or peppers.
-GREAT QUESTION.
+So you will have 1 3/4 cups of veggies total (onion, celery, or peppers).

 If you have a dinner recipe that uses crushed tomatoes, stewed tomatoes can often be substituted for crushed tomatoes.
 It will have the onions and peppers in it, so just be sure that is appropriate for the recipe you are making.
 I often substitute these stewed tomatoes in my dinner recipes.